More than a facelift. Redesigning a Tool Rental App

 Users couldn't calculate their costs

-My heuristic audit and user feedback analysis flagged the "minute-by-minute" flexible pricing model as a major usability hurdle.
-Even with a calculator feature, the users couldn't confidently predict rent costs.
+My heuristic audit and user feedback analysis showed that the "minute-by-minute" flexible pricing model was a major usability hurdle.
+Even with a calculator in place, the users couldn't confidently predict rent costs.
 I checked the historical rental data to validate this hypothesis and discovered a massive misalignment.

 The Finding